What is the relationship between period and frequency?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The relationship between period and frequency is founded on their definitions in the context of wave physics or oscillatory motion.
-The period refers to the time it takes for one complete cycle of a wave or oscillation to occur.
-Frequency, on the other hand, indicates how many complete cycles occur in one second.
+The relationship between period and frequency is that the period is the reciprocal of the frequency.
+In practical terms, the period is the amount of time it takes for one complete cycle of a wave or oscillation to occur, whereas frequency refers to the number of cycles that occur in one second.

 Subscribe